Visualizing testing

 Comparisons of the spread of the disease between different countries are often flawed.

 The number of confirmed COVID-19 cases in the US surpassed 1.1 million on May 2.
-However, the number of actual cases is probably significantly larger than that: the very same day, we learned that 12.3% of New York state tested positive for coronavirus antibodies.
-That's 2.4 million people, in one state.
-The truth is that no one really knows how many have been infected.
+However, the number of actual cases is probably significantly larger than that: on that same day, we learned that 12.3% of New York state tested positive for coronavirus antibodies.
+That's 2.4 million people - in one state.
+The truth is, no one really knows how many have been infected.

 How is such a disparity possible?
 What are its implications?